WinthropUniversity/ComputingHandbook/servers/lovelace.md

 ## Job Management

-To see what computing resources available, use the command `sinfo`.
+To see what computing resources are available, use the command `sinfo`.
 For instance, you might see the following:

 ```
 PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST